 “As of today, restriction of dietary intake of AGEs and exercise has been shown to safely reduce circulating AGEs, with further reduction in oxidative stress and inflammatory markers.”

 In short, many smart minds in science believe that minimizing AGEs is one of the most important anti-aging strategies, because it may reduce inflammation and oxidative stress within the body.
+That’s why we use it 3x daily ourselves and have for nearly a decade.
+On Amazon here is the one we buy.

 Glycation vs. oxidation?